tiiuae/ghaf/docs/src/features/features.md

 - `aarch64`—generic AArch64; tested on an ARM server, laptop (e.g. Apple MacBook's), or NVIDIA Jetson AGX Orin.
 - `All variants`—supported devices from [Architectural Variants](https://tiiuae.github.io/ghaf/architecture/variants.html).

-The following tables show the status of Ghaf Platform features:
+The following tables show the status of the Ghaf Platform features:

 ## Release Builds and Hardware Architecture Support